Top Open WebUI Alternatives for Running LLMs Locally

 1. Download & Install Locally

-• Get an Hollama installer for macOS, Windows, and Linux from the GitHub page.
+• Get a Hollama installer for macOS, Windows, and Linux from the GitHub page.

 2. Self-Host with Docker (Recommended for Servers)